-Key Applications to create Artistic Renderings
+Key Applications to create Stunning 3D Artwork and Artistic Renderings

 I used Cinema 4D together with the Corona Renderer plugin to render the image and Adobe Photoshop for the post production.
 I can’t really tell what features of the programs I use the most, there are probably too many and each one is important.